 Chief Operating Officer

-Populations: the phenomenology of disease
+Populations: the phenomenology of the disease

 Domain leader to be announced.

-The biology of disease
+The biology of the disease

-Biology in a societal and environmental context
+Putting biology in a societal and environmental context

 Professor Paul Griffiths (acting)

 Paul Griffiths, a philosopher of science with a focus on biology and psychology, is leading the centre's work on how to integrate biomedical research with research on the wider social, political, historical and environmental contexts that shape the lives and health of individual people.